-History and Creative Writing students have regular formal contact with staff in a variety of settings.
+History students have regular formal contact with staff in a variety of settings.
 Effective student learning is facilitated by tutor-led presentations, lectures, tutorials and seminars.
-Independent study is supported by detailed written documentation and clear guidelines on issues such as aims, learning outcomes and assessment (hard copy and online).
+Independent study is supported by detailed written documentation and clear guidelines on issues such as aims, learning outcomes and assessment (hard copy and on-line).
+Students are able to book tutorial meetings with academic staff to discuss general progress.
+These occur in addition to the timetabled slots for module delivery.

-The Glyndŵr University Creative Writing History degree programme is a practical and participatory one.
+The Glyndŵr University History degree programme is a practical and participatory one.
 Fieldwork and visits to historical sites are an integral part of the learning and teaching process Practical workshops on primary sources are incorporated into a number of modules in order to develop inquiry-based learning and research skills.
 All students are encouraged to use the local record repositories.

-Welsh Medium provision
+Welsh Medium

 In accordance with the University's policy on the Welsh Language, the course team is fully supportive of the principles of bilingualism.
 In line with University policy, students are entitled to submit work in the Welsh language.
+The team will consult the University translation services in such circumstances.